 “Se vouloir libre, c’est aussi vouloir les autres libres” (“To want to be free is to also want others to be free”) –Simone de Beauvoir

-Today, over two million women around the globe– from Washington D.C. to Paris, London and Sydney– are marching in solidarity for a number of causes, not least equal rights, pay, and protections under the law, as well as the right for women to maintain control over their own bodies and destinies.
+On Saturday, January 2019, millions of women around the globe– from Washington D.C. to Los Angeles and New York, London, New Zealand and Australia– are once again marching in solidarity for a number of causes, not least equal rights, pay, and protections under the law.
+They’re also coming together as diverse groups to support the right for women to maintain control over their own bodies and destinies.

-The Women’s Marches are being held just a day after the inauguration of a new American President who’s bragged about sexual assault and shown little commitment to protecting or advancing gender equality.
+The Women’s Marches were initiated in 2017, just a day after the inauguration of a new American President who’s bragged about sexual assault and shown little commitment to protecting or advancing gender equality.
 They’re a loud, rousing rebuke of what many have identified as a sexist and misogynist backlash in American politics and culture during the last election cycle; and they’re intended to send the message that women aren’t backing down.